Volunteer tourism, or “voluntourism,” is one of the fastest growing trends in travel today.

 We have also had volunteer med students from Texas who gifted the San Pedro Red Cross with a first aid mannequin.
 Followed by group from Johnstown Colorado, who helped at at Ambergris Caye Elementary School.
 While here they re-cataloged the library, fix plumbing and build a wheel chair ramp for the special needs students.

 With so much of Belize’s Land being in protected status, Belize Community Conservation group saw a need to help San Mateo community by looking into the sanitation issue and finding a viable solution.
 There have been two reports on the area stating the community is living in a highly toxic area due to fecal contamination.
 The biggest challenge has been the fact that the community is located directly on the water table and floods up to 3 ft in areas.
 Common solutions like outdoor latrines and septic systems are not suitable for the area.
-We know that the current septic system in the area are build without bottoms and have a ‘fill line’ that when they reach this point, they drain into the yard.
+We know that the current septic system in the area are built without bottoms and have a ‘fill line’ that when they reach this point, they drain into the yard.